pthariensflame/salmagundi/README.md

     -V, --version        Prints version information

 OPTIONS:
     -e, --exclude <IDENTIFIER>...
 Type path(s) to exclude in the randomization even if they would otherwise be excluded; takes precedence over the explicit "include" option; accepts extended regular expressions with unicode support.
     -i, --include <IDENTIFIER>...
 Type path(s) to include in the randomization even if they would implicitly be excluded; takes precedence over any implicit exclusions, but not over the explicit "exclude" option; accepts extended regular expressions with unicode support.
-    -L, --language <LANGUAGE>
-            Source language of the code to transform. [default: ]

-    -o, --out <OUT_FILE>
-            A path to the file to write to; if not present or "-", use standard output.
+    -L, --language <LANGUAGE>        Source language of the code to transform. [default: default] -o, --out <OUT_FILE>             A path to the file to write to; if not present or "-", use standard output.
     -S, --seed <SEED>                Numeric seed to use for reproducible randomization.

 ARGS:
-    <IN_FILE>    A path to the file to read from; if not present or "-", use standard
+    <IN_FILE>    A path to the file to read from; if not present or "-", use standard input.
-                 input.

 ```

 ## License